-Once again this year, Virginia Media and WHRO Public Media are proud to sponsor the regional competition for the Scripps National Spelling Bee.
-But before any student can get there, they have to win their school's spelling bee and then compete in our regional competition in February!
+Once again this year, WHRO Public Media is proud to sponsor the regional competition for the Scripps National Spelling Bee.
+But before any student can get there, they have to win their school's spelling bee and then compete in our regional competition in the spring!

-This year, the regional spelling bee is set to take place on February 13, 2021.
-The champion of our local competition will represent our region in the 2021 Scripps National Spelling Bee.
+The regional spelling bee is set to take place on March 31, 2022.
+The champion of our local competition will represent our region in the 2022 Scripps National Spelling Bee.
 Prizes for our area’s top speller will include an expenses-paid trip to the national competition.

 Details For Your School:

-• The Great Words, Great Works reading list with all source books for the School Spelling Bee Study List, organized by grade level,
+- The Great Words, Great Works reading list with all source books, organized by reading level

-• Award certificates for participants and your school champion, and
+- Customizable certificates for your participants and school champion

 A Few Fun Facts:

 - The National Spelling Bee began in 1925 when nine newspapers joined together to host a spelling bee.
 Little did they know that 90 years later their literacy effort would reach 11 million students each year.